-NJ Transit: About 1,200 people removed from disabled train
+NJ Transit service changes after train gets stuck in tunnel near Penn Station - amNewYork

 Amtrak, which is responsible for the maintenance of the tracks and equipment in and around Penn Station, said the train was disabled due to an overhead power problem.

-There are still 90-minute delays in and out of Penn Station as a result.
-NJ Transit tickets are being honored systemwide with NJT bus and private bus carriers as well as on PATH trains at Newark, Hoboken and 33rd Street stations.

-Amtrak said a crew was on the scene making repairs to resolve the overhead power problem, but it was not clear if the issue would be resolved before the end of the peak evening commute.
+Power was restored to the tunnel around 9:13 p.m., an Amtrak spokesman said.
+NJ Transit was still warning of two-hour delays in and out of Penn Station around 10 p.m., but said regular service was restored by about 12:20 a.m.
+Saturday.

 NJ Transit commuters expressed outrage and fury over the delays on social media.
-Many customers were demanding reimbursments for their April monthly tickets.
+Many customers were demanding reimbursements for their April monthly tickets.

 “@NJTRANSIT @NJTRANSIT_NEC so is it time to get my monthly ticket refunded yet?” tweeted Gabriella Raccuia.